When offering solutions to your financial prospects or clients, it’s vital to balance your presentation.

 But does your prospect want to know?

-Do they want to know how the Mercedes Benz engine works?
+Do people want to know how the Mercedes Benz engine works?

-When helping your prospects, you have to know if you’re selling the wows or the hows.
+When helping prospects, you have to know if you’re selling the wows or the hows.

 If You’re not Selling Benefits – You could be Creating a Problem.